You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Provide a tool that can be used to iterate in dependency order over a workspace full of packages, building and perhaps installing each one.

-The common thread that ties all of these systems together is the division of the code into packages, with each package containing a manifest file (manifest.xml
+The common thread that ties all of these systems together is the division of the code into packages, with each package containing a manifest file (manifest.xml or package.xml).

 This manifest is required (with some exceptions) for both parts of the meta-build system (API and building tool) to function.